rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 ```

 Isn't this much more readable?
-We avoid not only namespace conficts but also class name conflicts.
+We avoid not only namespace conflicts but also class name conflicts.
 We communicate clearly that our class is a plugin and also directly show our plugins name with it as well.

 ## I don't have a domain

 That is not a problem.
-You probably have a GitHub account already and if not I strongy recommand to make one.
+You probably have a GitHub account already and if not I strongly recommend to make one.
 We use domains because we know that only we use it (ideally).
 So everything you need is something unique that is bound to you, which is the case when you have a GitHub account.
 In that case you can use `com.github.username` or `io.github.username` as your namespace.